 - and has the tools necessary to help our customers properly manage their candidate data.

-This information is meant for recruiting teams and other non-lawyers to understand some of the features we've built and are planning to implement over the coming months to help with these compliance efforts.
-If you’d like more detailed information about our GDPR plans to share with your legal team, please read our legal memo here.
+This information is meant for recruiting teams and other non-lawyers to understand some of the features we have implemented to help with these compliance efforts.
+If you would like more detailed information about our GDPR functionality to share with your legal team, please click here.

 Data Subject Consent